jitendra-40078/Lambda_function/README.md

 5. API Backends: Using Lambda, develop scalable API backends for web and mobile applications.
 It automatically handles incoming API requests and executes the corresponding functions.

-# Identifying Stale EBS Snapshots
+# Identifying Stale EBS Snapshots and deleting those snapshot
 In this example, I have created a Lambda function that identifies EBS snapshots no longer associated with any active EC2 instance and deletes them to save on storage costs.